BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 ```
 In this case, we can probably ignore anything above 90000 so really the sequence is only 16 unique characters long.
 We can also use the previous technique of finding the nearest "word" which we know the page/plaintext of.
 Also, this sequence ends up with some pretty small numbers.
 It's not totally unreasonable to figure out words <500.

 For example, word 00029 is almost certainly in the "AB" range of words, and its not too hard to count to 29.
-As always, sort of depends how you count but possibly: abbey, abbot, abbreviate, abdicate, etc. Assuming d'A kept with his military theme, none of these jump out to me.
+As always, sort of depends how you count but possibly: abbey, abbot, abbreviate, abdicate, etc. Assuming D'A kept with his military theme, none of these jump out to me.
 This was just a test though, we have to run the permutation sequence that leads to "00092" (shift all numbers over 2 posistions) to _every_ digit in the sequence and see what makes sense.
 Before I script this, what I'm really looking for is a higher # of repeat groups.
 In both book cipher examples given in the two books they find a sequence used several times and map it to a common word as starting point, either "the" or "of" or some other very common word.
 Maybe we can brute for the permutations that lead to the highest repeat digit group and/or has matches for already "known" plaintext examples from the example in C&C?

 Checking all numbers, we find a fairly unsurprising pattern: